 It’s easy to confuse the Ragamuffin for the Ragdoll.
 After all, they’re cousins that share the same appearance and temperament.
 The only distinction between the two is the tendency of the Ragdoll to go into a placid state the moment its owner cuddles it.
 This is not to say that the Ragamuffin hates being cuddled.
 It lives for it.
 It’s a big kitty that is as affectionate as its cousin.
 Ragamuffins are a classic lap cat.
 It’s known among cat fanciers as the feline equivalent of Velcro.
 It doesn’t stick to you per se.
 However, this kitty loves shadowing its people and getting involved in their activities.
 The cat also has the uncanny ability to greet visitors and guests with a melodious happy meow.

 The epitome of a lap cat, the Persian uses its sweet and gentle face to soften anybody’s heart.
 It has this soft and melodious voice that goes well with its expressive eyes.
 Persians are affectionate kitties; although you will never see them demand for your attention.
 It loves to cuddle and won’t mind spending most of its time on your lap.
 But the Persian also has a playful streak.
 It loves feather toys.
 When not in its playground, the Persian will be happy posing on the couch with its round head.
 Get the Doll Face if you want a Persian that’s very sweet.
+For a wider selection of choices, check out our cat toys guide.

 Another affectionate kitty that loves following its master is the Birman.
 This white-gloved kitty has a semi-long coat and sapphire-blue-eyes that can pierce through the soul.
 Sitting on your lap, running your hands on the Birman’s silky, gold-misted coat is a very pleasurable experience.
 This is a temple cat.
 Legends have it that the Birman embodies the spirit of Mun-Ha.
 It loves spending time with other pets as well as kids.
 Nothing makes the Birman happier than receiving the attention of its family.
 Talk to the Birman and you’ll hear a pretty yet soft voice.
 It’s more than enough reason to have the cat on your lap all the time.